amstlldj/SCIF-CFGRF/README.md

 ###
 Bearings are vital in industrial machinery, making fault diagnosis a crucial research area.
 However, the rarity of fault conditions leads to highly imbalanced signal data, biasing traditional methods toward normal states.
 To address this, we propose SCQ-CFGRF, a novel classifier-free guidance Rectified Flow generative model that integrates a specially designed Residual Seaformer, a novel Continuous Wavelet Transform-based feature extractor, and a creative Quality Enhancer.
 Unlike existing methods, SCQ-CFGRF transforms raw time-domain signals into richer time-frequency representations while leveraging Rectified Flow for superior sample quality and inference efficiency.
 Our approach first converts 1D time-domain data into 2D time-frequency heatmaps via a novel CFEN-block.
 Simultaneously, Rectified Flow is constructed to extract high-dimensional features.
 These are processed by a UNet backbone embedded with our RS-block to enhance feature representation.
 Category labels and time steps are fused to establish conditional dependencies, improving global spatiotemporal perception and enabling classifier-free guidance.
 Finally, our trained model employs a sampler with a QE-block to refine sample quality and perform synthesis via the Euler method of Rectified Flow.
 Experiments on two real-world bearing datasets and ablation studies demonstrate SCQ-CFGRF’s superiority in synthesis quality and inference speed.
 Even under an extreme 1:400 class imbalance, it achieves 78.75\% to 81.15\% diagnostic accuracy, surpassing existing methods.
 ###
-To address the limitations of mainstream methods, we propose SCQ-CFGRF, a novel classifier-free guidance Rectified Flow generative model.
-It uniquely integrates an advanced specially designed residual seaformer, a custom continuous wavelet transform-based feature extractor, and a novel quality enhancer.
-Our approach leverages the high-quality generation capability of diffusion models while incorporating Rectified Flow method for fast synthesis and robust generalization in industrial applications.
 The key contributions of this study are as follows:

 (1) We propose a new SCQ-CFGRF method framework, which introduces Rectified Flow into the field of fault diagnosis data synthesis for the first time and achieves fast, stable and high-quality synthesis of fault data samples.
 Meanwhile, two real-world experiments and ablation experiments demonstrate the superiority of our method.